-A Project Coordinator must be identified through a process established in the social safeguard section on governance.
+A Project Coordinator must be identified through a process established in the social safeguard section on governance for communally owned Forest Owners.
 The role of the Project Coordinator is to be the main communication link between the Reserve and the Forest Owner and to ensure proper implementation of the protocol requirements.
-The Project Coordinator should serve as the Account Manager for the Project Owner (i.e., Forest Owner) account. with the Reserve.
-In communities, the Project Coordinator must be a community member and must prove through a signed Assembly Act. recognized by law that he/she has been chosen by the community as the Project Coordinator.
-In private and public land, the Forest Owner can designate the Project Coordinator, including designating themselves.
+The Project Coordinator should serve as the Account Manager for the Project Owner (i.e., Forest Owner) account with the Reserve.
+In ejidos and communities, the Project Coordinator must be a community/ejido member and must prove through a signed Assembly Act recognized by law that he/she has been chosen by the ejido or community as the Project Coordinator.
+In a private and public land, the Forest Owner can designate the Project Coordinator, including designating themselves.